 - Feb 1: More of our 1st spinach with dwarf snap peas

 As I write this, we have not yet had a frost.
-Eleven of our 14 workhorse crops can be harvested in October (also true in September and August, but with substitutions!)
+Four of our 14 workhorse crops can be harvested in November.

 Cabbage We harvest fall planted cabbage from September 25 until November 30.